 I have done some thinking about a good enough way to slaughter the selected animals.
 It would have to fill a few criteria.

-1. It has to handle the harvesting of the animal without the rest of the animals noticing anything.
+1. It has to handle the harvesting of the animal without the rest of the herd noticing anything.

 2. It must be a space that is familiar and comfortable, and doesn’t create any fear or stress.

 3. The animal must be knock-out sedated before the blood letting and processing.

 4. The blade used for the cutting of the throat ought to be extremely sharp.